-Disclosure: We’ve received complimentary/media rate stays at some Cape Cod hotels like the Sea Crest Beach Hotel, the Harbor Hotel Provincetown, and Ocean Edge Resort in the past.
-We’ve also paid for some of our own stays throughout the years and own a home in South Yarmouth.
+Disclosure: We’ve received complimentary/media rate stays at some Cape Cod hotels including the Sea Crest Beach Hotel, the Harbor Hotel Provincetown, and Ocean Edge Resort in the past.
+We’ve also paid for some of our stays and own a home in South Yarmouth.
 This Cape Cod travel guide post contains affiliate links and a clickthrough/purchase through one of these links may result in a commission paid to us at no additional cost to you.

 Cape Cod Vacation Guide and Tips For Families